CelloCorgi/CannabisObservationalStudy/README.md

-# Cannabis Observational study
+# High Expectations: An Observational Study of Programming and Cannabis

-Repository associated with the paper: High Expectations: An Observational Study of Programming and Cannabis Intoxication (to appear, ICSE 2024)
+Repository associated with the paper: High Expectations: An Observational Study of Programming and Cannabis Intoxication (to appear, ICSE 2024). _Wenxin He, Manasvi Parikh, Westley Weimer, Madeline Endres_

 This repository contains: